 Welcome to my site!
-My name is Pia Hüttl, and I am a PhD candidate at Berlin School of Economics and a research assistant at the Finance Group, Humboldt University Berlin.
+My name is Pia Hüttl, and I am a Post Doctoral Researcher at the DIW Berlin.
+I recently completed my PhD at Humboldt University Berlin.
 Prior to this, I worked as an Economist at Bruegel, a Brussels-based economic think tank.
 My primary research interest focuses on the intersection between the financial sector, politics and the real economy.

 You can find my CV here

 Real Effects of Financial Market Integration: Evidence from an ECB Collateral Framework Change